 As a home rule municipality, the City of Fort Collins has the ability to determine the extent to which fees should be used to fund City facilities, infrastructure and services.
 There are two kinds of fees that the City may establish: Impact Fees and Special Service Fees.
-Impact fees are typically on-time charges levied by the City against new development.
-The fees are based on current levels of service and act as a buy-in method for new development.
+Impact fees are typically one-time charges levied by the City against new development.
+Impact fees are based on current levels of service and act as a buy-in method for new development.
 The revenue can only be used for capital infrastructure needs created by the impact of the new development.
+However, the City may and does employ other methodologies legally available to calculate its impact fees.
 Special service fees are charges imposed on persons or property that are designed to defray the overall cost of the particular municipal service for which the fee is imposed.
-This Policy sets forth principles for identifying: 1) the kinds of services for which the City could appropriately impose fees; 2) methods for calculating the percentage of costs to be recovered by such fees; and 3) the manner in which the fees should be allocated among individual fee payers.
+This Policy sets forth principles for identifying: (1) the kinds of services for which the City could appropriately impose fees; (2) methods for calculating the percentage of costs to be recovered by such fees; and (3) the manner in which the fees should be allocated among individual fee payers.